Email Processing in Lua

 __tostring is the function that returns the decoded header value;

-__concat is the function that concatenates the decrypted value of the header with a string.
+__concat is the function that concatenates the decrypted value of the header and the string.

-The table describes the To email message header.
-It contains the same fields and methods as the From table.
+The table describes the To message header.
+Contains the same fields and methods as the From table.

-The table describes the Content-Type header in the message part.
+The table describes the Content-Type header of the message part.

 Field